RicoJia/ricojia.github.io/_posts/2022/2022-03-04-deep-learning-rnn.markdown

     - Deep Learning
 ---

-## Sequence Model
+## Sequence Models

 Some common sequence models include: DNA sequencing, audio clips, sentiment classification, etc. Another example is name indexing, where names in news for a past period of time will be searched so they can be indexed and searched appropriately.

 The first step to NLP is to build a dictionary, $X$.
 Say we have the most common 10000 English words, we can use one-hot encoding to represent a word, and the word can be indexed as $x^{i}$.
 If we see a word that's not in the dictionary, the word is indexed $x^{unk}$ as "unknown".

-A fully connected network doesn't work well for sequence data: 1.
+A fully connected network / CNN doesn't work well for sequence data: 1.
 The sequence could be of arbitrary lengths 2.
 There's no weight sharing in these sequence models.

 <div style="text-align: center;">
 <p align="center">